- Inflation is a situation of rising prices in the economy.

 - Uncertainty for business leading to less investment.

-- A decline in the competitiveness of exports (if inflation higher than other countries.)
+- A decline in the competitiveness of exports (if inflation higher than in other countries.)

 See also: Costs of inflation